Serious Commitment

 L7 L3, L2, L1

 Trust remains important but it is too abstract and nebulous to directly interact with facing reality-L3, applying beliefs-L2,or keeping trying-L1.
-Influence is primarily mediated by the evocation of participation-L4.
+Influence is most directly mediated by the evocation of participation-L4.